nacdlorg/azure-docs/articles/active-directory/b2b/google-federation.md

 ## Limitations

 Teams fully supports Google guest users on all devices.
-Google users can sign in to Teams from a common endpoint like `https://teams.microsoft.com`.
+Google users (whether using a personal @gmail.com address or an @example.com G Suite-provided Gmail address) can sign in to Teams from a common endpoint like `https://teams.microsoft.com`.

 Other applications' common endpoints might not support Google users.
 Google guest users must sign in using a link that includes your tenant information.
 The following are examples:
   * `https://myapps.microsoft.com/?tenantid=<your tenant id>`